 What is dry brushing?

 Beauty insiders have been urging us to use the ancient art of dry brushing on our bodies for years, and now the logic is being applied to the skin on our faces.
-Like mini body brushes, but with much softer bristles, facial dry brushes are used on dry skin after cleansing to exfoliate and boost circulation and lymphatic drainage, helping to depuff and define the face.
+Like mini body brushes but with much softer bristles, facial dry brushes are used on dry skin after cleansing to exfoliate and boost circulation and lymphatic drainage, helping to depuff and define the face.
 Similar to body brushing, it sweeps away dead skin cells so gently that it’s suitable for sensitive skin, too.

 How to dry brush your face like an expert

-Is dry brushing your face right for your skin?
+Is dry brushing right for your complexion?

 The model featured in this story is not associated with NET-A-PORTER and does not endorse it or the products shown